boscacci/Arduino-Subway-Clock/readme.md

   If you're still reading, thanks for reading me.
 Now, credit where credit is due!
 Thanks to:

-  Zach Kuperstein for toiling in an unfamiliar language and making the instructions as clear as possible!
+  Zach Kuperstein for toiling in an unfamiliar language to make this, and making the instructions as clear as possible!

   Jon Thornton for making the MTA's GTFS protobuf accessible.